aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

      6: 'orange', 7: 'brown', 8: 'purple', 9: 'blue',
      10: 'lightgreen', 11: 'black', 13: 'pink'}

-- print the listing of the quickest path and its duration, and the shortest (if different) and its length
+- print the listing of the quickest path and its duration, and the shortest (if different) and its length.